Barnaby Thompson

-Barnaby David Waterhouse Thompson is a British film director and producer.
+Barnaby David Waterhouse Thompson (born 29 March 1961) is a British film director and producer.
 He is best known for producing Wayne's World, Spice World, Kevin & Perry Go Large and An Ideal Husband, as well as co-directing the St Trinians films.
 He founded Fragile Films and ran Ealing Studios for fourteen years.

 Early life and education

 Thompson was born in London to parents who both worked in radio.
 He went to St. Paul's School and graduated from Oxford University with a degree in theology and philosophy.